-Who or what inspired you to take up the piano and make it your career?
+Who or what inspired you to take up the piano and pursue a career in music?

 Who or what were the most important influences on your musical life and career?